harshika-14/t.logistics/README.md

 ## 📷 Preview

-A cinematic logistics experience with modern UI and smooth interactions.
+A cinematic, immersive interface designed to enhance user engagement and brand perception.

 ---

-## 💡 Author
+## 👩‍💻 Author

-Designed and developed by **Harshika Bighane**
+**Harshika Bighane**
+Web Developer | UI/UX Enthusiast

 ---

 ## 📄 License

-This project is open-source and available for learning and customization.
+This project is open-source and available for learning, customization, and commercial adaptation.